apache/cordova-docs/www/docs/en/3.5.0/guide/cli/index.md

 interface (CLI).
 This tool allows you to create new projects, build them on different platforms, and run on real devices or within emulators.
-The CLI is the main tool to use for the cross-platform workflow described in the <a href="../overview/index.html">Overview</a>.
+The CLI is the main tool to use for the cross-platform workflow described in the Overview.
 Otherwise you can also use the CLI to initialize project code, then switch to various platforms' SDKs and shell tools for continued development.